 Three years ago, using the “earned, owned, and paid” organization for media strategy sounded cool.
 The earned-owned-paid slide in my presentations generated eyebrow raises, versus the eye rolls that are more common today.
-Like any good marketing catchphrases, this one has probably run its course.
+Like any good marketing catchphrase, this one has probably run its course.
 I’m not saying the underlying principles aren’t still incredibly relevant – in fact, they’re probably more relevant today.
 That’s not the point of this post though…

 When I first started talking about earned, owned, and paid (and no, I was far from the first to start talking about it), I would describe the owned channel as brands owning the media channel and would use the example of Nike being its own ESPN.
 In other words, you would eventually go to Nike’s website for news and information on all things sports.
 When we talk about content marketing trends and brands AS media today, that’s what we’re talking about.

-The funny thing is, half the people I talked to about that though it was crazy talk.
-Brands as media – silly marketer.
+The funny thing is, half the people I talked to about that thought it was crazy talk.
+Brands as media – silly marketers.
 The other half got it.
 Fast-forward a couple of years and we’re all talking about brand journalism, content marketing, and the new favorite, native advertising.
 Every brand seems to be working on some form of a content hub, and overall, this is a good thing.
 Brands are working diligently to open up lines of communication between the brand and the consumers in ways we haven’t seen before – and they’re doing it with clever brand stories and content that resonates with consumers on a personal level.

 We’re in the midst of a content revolution, where brands are finding it more fruitful to produce their own content, earning the communication channels they use to reach you and me.
 You’re seeing this today with The Coca-Cola Company’s new Journey Homepage, where the company’s website has been transformed into an online magazine (shameless plug, read my recap on CES on Journey here).